juju/docs/src/en/troubleshooting-local-lxc.md

 Title: Juju troubleshooting - Local Provider (LXC)

-# Troubleshooting the Local Provider (LXC)
+# Troubleshooting the local provider (LXC)

-The LXC Local Provider uses LXC containers to provide nodes for you to deploy on.
+The LXC local provider uses LXC containers to provide nodes for you to deploy on.
 This section is a collection of best practices for diagnosing and solving LXC Local Provider issues.